June 21, 2026/11 min read

 Long-lived access should feel earned, not accidental.

-The whole dance
+The whole flow

 Here is the compact version: